Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: Application to Models of SM Flavour

 Given this, we then consider the charged lepton mass term and observe from \eqref{eq:GensAFFB} and \eqref{eq:mLAFinfer} that SM generations do not `talk' to one another through the $A_4$ symmetry, and so we assign a different singlet to each RH SM field:

-and hence combinations of $\left[\phi_l L_L \right]$ as needed in \eqref{eq:fullayuka} must themselves form one-dimensional representations of $A_4$.
+where $l_{R}^c$ are transforming as left-handed fields.
+Because these fields transforms as $A_4$ singlets we need combinations of $\left[\phi_l L_L \right]$ as in \eqref{eq:fullayuka} to themselves transform as one-dimensional representations of $A_4$.
 Noting this, one quickly deduces the LO effective Yukawa Lagrangian for this sector:

-where the $\left[ ... \right]_{\bf{1^\prime}}$ notation indicates that the bracketed fields contract to the indicated singlet under the $A_4$ product rules given in \eqref{eq:singletproductA4}.
+where we omit the necessary insertions of the Higgs field that make each term invariant and the $\left[ ... \right]_{\bf{1^\prime}}$ notation indicates that the bracketed fields contract to the indicated singlet under the $A_4$ product rules given in \eqref{eq:singletproductA4}.
 Each individual term in \eqref{eq:LlYAF} is then an $A_4$ and SM gauge singlet, once contracted with the corresponding RH isospin singlets.
-The additional terms implied in \eqref{eq:LlYAF} correspond to higher-order operators in the OPE allowed by successive flavon and SM field insertions, given their associated symmetry assignments.
+The additional terms implied in \eqref{eq:LlYAF} correspond to higher-order operators in the Effective Field Theory (EFT) allowed by successive flavon and SM field insertions, given their associated symmetry assignments.
 We will discuss these below, along with additional symmetries irrelevant to the RFS formalism.
 Regardless, one immediately finds that \eqref{eq:LlYAF} generates the desired mass matrix from \eqref{eq:mLAFinfer}, with the relations between masses and Lagrangian parameters easily found to be

 with $v$ the Higgs VEV realizing EWSB.

 Moving now to the neutrino masses, the $m_{\nu U}$ implied in \eqref{eq:mnuAFinfer} has non-trivial structure in all matrix sectors, a fact concurrent with $1)$ our observation that $\phi_\nu$ and $L_L$ should be charged as $A_4$ triplets, and $2)$ the fact the Altarelli-Feruglio Model predicts a Majorana neutrino mass matrix, which is itself implied (or at least consistent with) the $\mathbb{Z}_2$ neutrino RFS.
 In the low-energy EFT, a Majorana neutrino mass is necessarily $\propto L_L L_L$.
 We therefore conclude that an operator of the form\footnote{Note that a see-saw realzation of this IR Majorana term is also possible --- see \cite{Altarelli:2005yx}.}